yostane/pwa_from_scratch/README.md

 })
 ```

-Please note that the main line of code is this one `event.respondWith(getCustomResponsePromise())`.
+Please note that the critical line of code is this one `event.respondWith(getCustomResponsePromise())`.
 It allows us to **override** the browser response with a `Promise` or `async` function that resolves to a `Response` instance.
+Without that call, the service worker would be nearly *useless*.

 Basically, this event handler loads content from the Cache Storage.
 If the content is not available, we get it from the internet.
 This behavior is called a **Cache first strategy**.
 Other strategies are available and you even make your own **fetch cats :smiley_cat:** strategy.

 Reload the page, do some anime searches and verify the cache storage.
-New elements should pop there.
+New elements should pop up there.

 ![New Cached items](./readme_assets/new_cache_storage.png "New Cached items")

 Next, check the **offline** checkbox and try opening the page again.
 Magnificent !
 The page is loaded and we can even search for previously searched anime.
 It event works on my phone using plane mode.
 It's magic :heart_eyes:.

-After harnessing all that power, there is still a last thing to do which is caching the history.
-Since it is an array that we build and not a direct network response, we cannot use the Cache API and the service worker.
+There is still a last thing to do which is caching the history.
+Since the it is an array and that is not built from a network response, we cannot use the Cache API and the service worker.
 The next part of this guide will show a way for caching outside of service workers.

 ## Caching the history

-In this section we are going to cache the `animeHhistory` array using the `localStorage` object.
-It allows to store data and retrieve when the page is reloaded **even after closing the browsing windows**.
+This section will show a technique to persist the `animeHhistory` array using the `localStorage` object.
+This object provides functions to store data and retrieve when the page is reloaded **even after closing the browsing windows**.
 Storing an entry is performed using `localStorage.setItem(key, entry)` and retrieving it is performed using `localStorage.getItem(key)`.

-The caveat here is that this persistent storage however works only with string values.
+The caveat here is that this persistent storage works only with string values.
 So, we need to serialize/deserialize our array to/from a JSON string when storing/loading respectively.
 This is achieved thanks to `JSON.stringify(array)` and `JSON.parse(string)` functions.

-In **main.js** modify the `updateHistory` function as follows.
+In **main.js**, modify the `updateHistory` function as follows.

 ```javascript
 const HISTORY_STORAGE_KEY = 'HISTORY_KEY'